+DUAL CLASS STRUCTURE.
 In recent years, a number of publicly held companies have adopted capital structures utilizing two classes of common stock.
 As part of its consideration of future potential growth strategies, management of the Company became interested in effecting such a "dual class" structure in order to provide flexibility in considering, proposing and structuring acquisition and financing transactions to potentially augment the Company's growth.
-Although the Company continually reviews and evaluates acquisition and financing alternatives, and has previously announced a Convertible Note Offering (as defined below), the Company does not presently have any agreements, understanding or arrangement with respect to the issuance of any Class A Common Stock in connection with any acquisitions or financings.

-As indicated in "Voting Securities of Principal Shareholders and Management.," Laurans A. Mendelson, members of his family and their affiliates (collectively, the "Mendelson Family Group") beneficially own in the aggregate approximately 23.72% of the issued and outstanding shares of Common Stock, including 232,360 shares held of record by employees and former shareholders of the Company's Northwings subsidiary but subject to a voting proxy held by Laurans A. Mendelson.
-In light of the possible effects of a dual class stock structure on the shareholders of the Company (including the Mendelson Family Group), on December 11, 1997, the Board appointed a special committee (the "Special Committee") of two independent directors -- Samuel L. Higginbottom (chairman) and Albert Morrison, Jr. The Special Committee was asked to review the proposed Dual Class Amendment and recommend to the Board whether or not to proceed.
-The Special Committee met two times relating to the Dual Class Amendment (such number does not include informal meetings or discussions that members of the Special Committee had with the Company's legal counsel).
+As indicated in "Voting Securities of Principal Shareholders and Management," the Laurans A. Mendelson, members of his family and their affiliates (the "Mendelson Family Group") collectively beneficial own approximately 23.72% of the issued and outstanding shares of Common Stock including 232,360 shares owned by employees and former shareholders of the Company's Northwings subsidiary subject to voting proxy held by Laurans A. Mendelson issued in connection with the Company's acquisitioni of Northwings.
+In light of the possible effects of a dual class stock structure on the shareholders of the Company (including the Mendelson Family Group), on \\\\\\, 1997, the Board appointed a special committee (the "Special Committee") of two independent directors.
+The two members were \\\\\\, who served as chairman of the Special Committee and \\\\\\\.
+The Special Committee was asked to review the proposed Amendment and recommend to the Board whether or not to proceed.
+The Special Committee formally met \\\\\ times relating to the Amendment (such number does not include informal meetings or discussions that members of the Special Committee had with the Company's legal counsel).

-On February 13, 1998, the Special Committee held a conference call meeting with legal counsel.
-The objectives sought to be achieved by, and the various proposed terms of, the Dual Class Amendment were reviewed.
-The anticipated benefits and possible disadvantages of the dual class stock structure to be effected by the Dual Class Amendment were also discussed.
+On \\\\\\, 1997, the Special Committee held a conference call meeting with legal counsel.
+The objectives sought to be achieved by, and the various proposed terms of, the Amendment were reviewed.
+The anticipated benefits and possible disadvantages of the dual class stock structure to be effected by the Amendment were also discussed.
 See "Reasons for the Dual Class Structure" and "Certain Potential Disadvantages of the Dual Class Structure."
 At that meeting, they also discussed the potential market price differential between voting and sub-voting shares, the potential impact on market liquidity, the potential reaction of institutional investors to sub-voting stock structures and the potential impact on the Company's ability to raise capital.

-At a meeting on February 13, 1998, at which all members were present, the Special Committee formulated its recommendation to the Board that the Company adopt the Dual Class Amendment.
-All of the members of the Special Committee voted to recommend to the Board the adoption of the Dual Class Amendment.
+At a meeting on \\\\\, 1997, at which all members were present, the Special Committee formulated its recommendation to the Board that the Company adopt the Amendment.
+All of the members of the Special Committee voted to recommend to the Board the adoption of the Amendment.

-At its meeting on February 14, 1997, the Board considered the Special Committee's recommendation.
+At its meeting on \\\\\, 1997, the Board considered the Special Committee's recommendation.
 The Board discussed the Company's market liquidity, shareholder positions, growth objectives, capital structure and recommendations of the Special Committee.
-Following such discussions, the Board concluded that the advantages of the Dual Class Amendment far outweighed the potential disadvantages, and unanimously voted to approve the recommendation of the Special Committee to adopt the Dual Class Amendment and to recommend their adoption to the Company's shareholders.
-The Company's Board then directed that the proposed terms of the Dual Class Amendment be finalized and that this Dual Class Amendment be incorporated as a proposal in HEICO's 1998 Proxy Statement.
+Following such discussions, the Board concluded that the advantages of the Amendment far outweighed the potential disadvantages, and unanimously voted to approve the recommendation of the Special Committee to adopt the Amendment and to recommend their adoption to the Company's shareholders.
+The Company's Board then directed that the proposed terms of the Amendment be finalized and that this Amendment be incorporated as a proposal in HEICO's 1998 Proxy Statement.